CanyonTurtle/dvhs-devteams/docs/README.md

 # Learn

-These resources are meant to be a supplement to the DVHS Robotics Devteams cirriculum.
+These resources are meant to be a supplement to the DVHS Robotics Devteams curriculum.

 # Contents